-Here at Veganagogo we never set out to produce an all encompassing travel translation app – the sort of thing that’d help you board a bus bound for Baku or book a bed and breakfast in Budapest.
+Here at Agogo Eats we never set out to produce an all encompassing travel translation app – the sort of thing that’d help you board a bus bound for Baku or book a bed and breakfast in Budapest.
 Far from it in fact.
-Now while there’s probably a ton of general travel translation apps on the market that do a delightful job, at Veganagogo we’re keeping things simple.
+Now while there’s probably a ton of general travel translation apps on the market that do a delightful job, at Agogo Eats we’re keeping things simple.
 We’re taking things niche.
 We’re looking to do one thing and one thing alone, and we’re looking to do it very well indeed.

-But however confident you are that the vegan message has hit home with the waiter and then the cook in question, you’re never entirely positive that when your meal arrives, that there’s not going to be a little animal matter in there somewhere — a slither of bacon, a scrap of fish, a dash of cream or a morsel of mutton.
+But however confident you are that the vegan message has hit home with the waiter and then the cook in question, you’re never entirely positive that when your meal arrives, that there’s not going to be a little animal matter in there somewhere — a slither of bacon, a scrap of fish or a morsel of mutton.

 Now while we can’t make a rock-solid guarantee that utilising our app will result in the sort of traveller’s feast that we see regularly featured in the travel section of the Sunday papers, we are confident that your vegan requirements will at least get through to those preparing your dish.

 So next time you’re feeling peckish at a night market in Jakarta or you fancy a bite at a bar in Lima, let Veganagogo do the talking for you.
 Flash our app then sit back and enjoy your vegan meal with confidence.